narvalotech/lhost/README.md

 ## What is it?

 A toy implementation of the Bluetooth LE host in common lisp.
-It's really broken, please don't use it.
+It's very buggy, use at your own risk.

 For now, it talks to a virtualized controller that uses the [Babblesim](https://babblesim.github.io/#content) simulator.